Flat Roofing Services

 • Self-Adhered – Build a roof without a tar kettle or flame, this is the preferred method on high rise buildings with limited access.

-• Torch-on – The layers of adherent is heat activated by using a torch or open flame to build the roof.
+• Torch-on – The layers of adherent are activated by using a torch or open flame to build the roof.

 • Hot Mop – Install method using the old-fashioned tar kettle.